 If you have a form without the wavy ends on top use a Ravioli cutter to cut off edges of the cake (see photo #4)

-The last photo shows a typical German form which is available on Amazon from Kaiser; it is called a flan form.
+The last photo shows a typical German form which is available on Amazon from Zenker or Kaiser.
+It is called a flan form.